Jurong Single Member Constituency

-Jurong Single Member Constituency was a single member constituency (SMC) in the western area in Singapore mainly in Jurong and Tuas area.
+Jurong Single Member Constituency, prior to 1988 known simply as the Jurong Constituency, was a single member constituency (SMC) in the western area in Singapore mainly in Jurong and Tuas area.
 It had existed since the 1959 general elections by carving a portion from Bukit Timah Constituency.

+History

+In early October 1966, Chia Thye Poh boycotted Parliament over the ruling People's Action Party (PAP) decision to split from Malaysia.
+This action was part of BS' strategy to protest what it viewed as "undemocratic acts" by carrying the struggle beyond Parliament.
+On 7 October, Chia resigned from his seat in the Parliament.

+A by-elections was held on 2 November 1966 where Ho Kah Leong of the PAP won uncontested.

 In 1976, part of the constituency was carved out to form Boon Lay Constituency.

+In 1988, following the establishment of Group representation constituency (GRC) and SMC, it was known as Jurong SMC.

 In 1997, the constituency was absorbed into Bukit Timah Group Representation Constituency.